rmuif/web/README.md

 # RMUIF

 RMUIF is the acronym for [React](https://reactjs.org) [Material-UI](https://material-ui.com) [Firebase](https://firebase.google.com) which are the three musketeers that make up this template.
-With [Create React App](https://create-react-app.dev) at its core you can expect the same tooling to work out of the box, it is essentially a ”supercharged“ version of CRA, with all the bells and whistles.
+With [Create React App](https://create-react-app.dev) at its core you can expect the same tooling to work out of the box, it is essentially a ”supercharged“ version of CRA with all the bells and whistles.

 ## Features